styled-components v7

 React Native bumps and changes

-The CSS Compatibility matrix is the per-feature source of truth for what changed between v6 and v7 on web and native; the list below covers the most common cases.
+The CSS Compatibility matrix is the per-feature source of truth for what changed between v6 and v7 on web and native.
+The most common gotchas:

 • The peer floor moves to RN ≥ 0.85.